ian-obotey/Predicting-how-likely-individuals-are-to-get-the-H1N1-vaccines/README.md

 # Data understanding
 The data for this project was obtained from .It contains 35 features investigated from 26707 observations which were the responses provided to the survey questions.
 # Modeling
-Two models were built for this project.
-The first base model was a logistic regression model.
-This model was fitted on the training set before any feature selection was done.
-The model was then fitted in the test data which resulted in an f1 score of.
-This model was considered to be a poorly perfroming model.
+Our Baseline model was a simple logistic regression model fitted on the training set without feature selection it had an f1 score of 43%.
-To improve on this a decision tree model was then used.
-Intitially it provided an f1 score of .
-On the use of hyperparameter tunning  the model improved and had an f1 score of .
+The second model used was the K-Nearest Neighbors (KNN) model.
+It was built after feature selection was performed using the most important features.
+It had an f1 score of 36%.
+The third model we used was the Decision Tree model.It was built without hyperparameter tuning, resulting in poor performance.
+With an f1 score of 37%.
+The final model was a Decision Tree model with hyperparameter pruning.This  Improved model after hyperparameter tuning, leading to a higher F1 score of 78%.
 # Evaluation
-The final model had an f1 score of .
-B
+The final model had an f1 score of 78%.
+This surpassed The previously set success of 75%.
 # Conclusion
 * It would be advisable to conduct future interviews in person so as to obtain honest opinions.